ilibarra/primer_design_covid19/README.md

 ---------------------------------------------------------
 - Sequence-specific isothermal amplification of targets from viral samples is escential for implementing low-cost diagnostic tools based on nucleic acid detection.
 - Design and selection of primer combinations for this propuse can be automated considering the optimal parameters for a particular methodology, such as NASBA isothermal amplification of RNA.
-- Annalysis of the secondary structure of the amplicon generated, aids in the shortlisting of candidates for downstreams detection tools such as Toeholds RNA Sensors.
+- Analysis of the secondary structure of the amplicon generated, aids in the shortlisting of candidates for downstreams detection tools such as Toeholds RNA Sensors.

 ### Solution
 ----------------